Aayush9029/PhoneControl/README.md

 # PhoneControl
-This is a web app, which let's users play game on PC using thier phone, ,uses firebase as backend
+This is a web app, which let's controll game elements wirelessly through out the world.